ota-meshi/stylelint-config-recommended-vue/README.md

     "extends": "stylelint-config-recommended-vue"
 }
 ```

+Note: This configuration enables rules for only `.vue` files.

 If you've globally installed `stylelint-config-recommended-vue` using the `-g` flag, then you'll need to use the absolute path to `stylelint-config-recommended-vue` in your config e.g.